Council's role in an emergency

 After an emergency

-Council will work with the community to assist with recovering from emergencies.
+Council will work with the community to provide assistance and help to recover from an emergency.

 Volunteering in an emergency